 SCOSTEP is the only organization dealing with the coupled solar-terrestrial system under the umbrella of the International Science Council (ISC).
 PRESTO (2020 – 2024) is the latest program of SCOSTEP in the modern space era, following a number of programs such as CAWSES (2004-2008), CAWSES-II (2009-2013) and VarSITI (2014-2018).

 Please view the links on the left to learn more about this dynamic scientific program.

 A new list of databases related to the Sun-Earth system is now available for community use.
 This database spreadsheet will be useful for interdisciplinary studies from the Sun to the Earth and for students and scientists in developing countries for their quick access to these resources on the web.

-SCOSTEP/PRESTO accepted Grant Proposals for Campaigns and Meetings for 2021.
+SCOSTEP/PRESTO is accepting Grant Proposals for Campaigns and Meetings for 2022.